Executive Committee

 Mr. Peterson, S.C. has wide experience in all areas of Civil and Criminal Law.
 Since his admittance to the Bar of Trinidad and Tobago in 1987, Mr. Peterson has appeared in numerous criminal trials both as Defense Counsel and Special Prosecutor for the Director of Public Prosecutions of Trinidad and Tobago.
 He has functioned in both capacities in numerous jurisdictions.
 Mr. Peterson was admitted to the inner bar and became Senior Counsel in November 2003.
 He has appeared at Court of Appeal and Privy Council Level for the Attorney General of Trinidad and Tobago in constitutional motions and judicial review applications.
 His expertise has seen him function temporarily as a High Court Judge in Trinidad and Tobago.
 He was former Chair of the Legal Advisory Committee of Trinidad and Tobago.
 Today he sits as Director and Chairman of the Legal Aid and Advisory Authority of Trinidad and Tobago.
 Gilbert Peterson SC is widely considered one of the best practitioners of law in Trinidad and Tobago and has the reputation of being an extremely well prepared and tenacious advocate.

-Exco Member – Cameroon
+Exco Member – Mauritius

-Exco Member – Huawei
+Exco Member – Past Chair – Fiji

 More Information: